magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 uses the portable namespace from the `valip` lib and does not use any features available on the JVM.

-What does that means?
+What does that mean?
 It means you can safely rename the file with the `cljc` extension and move it under a new `src/cljc` source path directory in the `build.boot` file.